 Are you an upper elementary teacher who is stressing out over long division?
-Do you feel like you’re going in circles and can’t seem to get it right?
-The box method may be just what you need.
+Interested in learning how to do box method division?
 This easy, step-by-step guide will have you doing long division with minimal stress in no time!

 As discussed in my last post, the box method is an alternative strategy for solving long division problems, including less